The Genius of Carnivorous Plants

-The human body has been shown to have 37.2 trillion cells (1), all doing their own business in the respective tissues where they belong.
-But remember, each of those 37.2 trillion cells originated from that first cell which came into being, when the egg met the sperm!
+The human body has been shown to have 37.2 trillion cells (Bianconi et al., 2013), all doing their own business in the respective tissues where they belong.
+But each of those 37.2 trillion cells originated from that very first cell, which came into being when the egg met the sperm!
 How then did that one cell multiply to make so many different types of cells?
-How does the cell on your toe behave so differently from the cell in your eye, even tough they all have absolutely the same genetic material?
-Yes, you can attribute this to the difference in the epigenetic and transcriptional profile of the cells, but another aspect that doesn’t receive much attention, but needs to be factored in here, is the cellular microenvironment.
-The cell is not a stand-alone entity.
-Its functioning is largely dependent on its microenvironment, which comprises of a complex milieu of structural proteins, proteoglycans and enzymes (collectively called the extracellular matrix or ECM) and a variety of cells such as – fibroblasts, immune cells and endothelial cells, keeping the cells in place and sending signals that allow them to carry out their routine function.
+How does the cell on our toe behave so differently from the cell in our eye, even though they all have absolutely the same genetic material?
+Amongst the many factors that influence a cell’s differential behaviour, its immediate environment - called the cellular microenvironment, is a crucial one.

 A cell is not a stand-alone entity.
 It is surrounded by its own microenvironment, which comprises a complex milieu of structural proteins, proteoglycans and enzymes (collectively called the extracellular matrix or ECM).
 It also contains a variety of cells such as the - fibroblasts, immune cells and endothelial cells.
 A cell’s microenvironment keeps it in place, and sends signals to the cell, allowing it to carry out its routine functions.